qqqqd3783-collab/MacOS_UI/README.md

 # 🎨 MacUI Library - Complete Documentation

-MacUI is a macOS-inspired UI library for Roblox with built-in Key System support.
+MacUI is a UI library inspired by macOS.
+If you find any bugs, please report them to Discord and we'll fix them.
+Also, the Service key retrieval system is not available yet.

 ## ✨ Features